| | | |

 egg milk and starter.

-1. In a separate large bowl, combine the discarded starter, egg, and 2 tablespoons of heavy cream or milk.
+1. In a separate large bowl, combine starter, egg, and 2 tablespoons of heavy cream or milk.
 Whisk until well combined.

 mixing scones.